 There are many Fentanyl Addiction Facts to be considered: Opiate addiction is a growing threat for millions of people.
-For most, it’s an unfortunate effect caused by use of this potent prescription painkiller.
+For most, it’s an unfortunate effect caused by the use of this potent prescription painkiller.
 No one sets out to purposely become addicted to it.
 But while it can be safe to take as directed, some people do intentionally abuse it for the high it can create.

 Either way, Fentanyl addiction is a very serious problem that can be conquered through professional opiate detoxification.
 This powerful narcotic is used to treat severe pain and breakthrough cancer pain that isn’t managed by other opiates alone.
 People should not take Fentanyl unless they’re already tolerant to opiates.

-Fentanyl (Actiq, Duragesic) is habit forming and subject to misuse.
+Fentanyl (Actiq, Duragesic) is habit-forming and subject to misuse.
 Some people mix it with street drugs such as cocaine or heroin to amplify effects.
 This is dangerous and can lead to:

 - Respiratory distress